 Driving equitable opportunities for pay, promotion and development

-Improving diversity in leadership at all levels, across all segments
+Improving leadership representation at all levels

 “Investing in a diverse workforce will continue to position RBC for success, thanks to the diversity of thought, ideas and innovation that is naturally derived.
 We believe diversity and inclusion is an engine for innovation and economic resilience, supporting better workplaces and communities.”